Some Egg Characteristics and Kinds of Eggs People Eat

 Eggs are a powerhouse of Nutrition

-Eggs add protein to a person’s diet, as well as various other nutrients.
-Chicken eggs are the most commonly eaten eggs.
-Other egg characteristics; they supply all essential amino acids for humans, and also provide several vitamins and minerals, including vitamin A, vitamin B2, vitamin B9, vitamin B6, vitamin B12, choline, iron, calcium, phosphorus and potassium.
+They also provide several vitamins and minerals, including vitamin A, vitamin B2, and vitamin B9.
+Eggs also contain vitamin B6, vitamin B12, choline, iron, calcium, phosphorus and potassium.

 The diet of the laying hens can greatly affect the nutritional quality of the eggs.
 For instance, chicken eggs that are especially high in omega 3 fatty acids are produced by feeding laying hens a diet containing polyunsaturated fats and kelp meal.